-Giant Danio (Devario aequipinnatus) Fish Species Profile
+Giant Danio (Devario aequipinnatus) Species Profile & Care Guide

 The Giant Danio is an active and peaceful fish.
 It is the biggest of the danios and therefore requires a large aquarium with plenty of swimming room.
 A tight-fitting lid should always be placed on the aquarium housing these fish, as they like to jump.

 Giant Danios fair better when kept in a group containing five or more fish.
 The Giant Danio is an excellent addition to a large community tank, especially if you're already raising big fish.